-Additionally, MHA will be engaged with employers, insurers, and providers to ensure that the implementation provides for meaningful access to behavioral health coverage and services.
-It is critical that administrative process barriers such as prior authorization, medical necessity, limitations on inpatient and residential length of stays, as well as work requirements are not used to inappropriately prevent access to needed behavioral health services.
+Additionally, MHA will be engaged with employers, insurers, and providers to provide for meaningful access to behavioral health coverage and services.
+It is critical that administrative process barriers such as prior authorization, medical necessity, limitations on medications in inpatient and residential stays are not used to inappropriately prevent access to needed behavioral health services.
 Access to behavioral healthcare is not a theoretical concept and must exist in reality.
 Individuals must not be limited due to income, disability, or geography.

-Tele-behavioral health must be made available on a permanent and widespread basis.
+Tele-behavioral health must be made available on a permanent and widespread basis and include professionals who are both licensed and certified by state agencies.
 This should include all forms of appropriate technological communication, including audio and video.
-Barriers should be eliminated and permanently reflect the Executive Order during the COVID pandemic.
 Services should be comprehensive and connect therapy, medication and support services.
 To make this possible, MHAI support efforts to expand and upgrade Broadband capability statewide.